Ask An Infectious Disease Specialist About the Newest Developments in COVID-19 Research - KQED

 The pandemic might feel endless, but for scientists COVID-19 is still relatively new and research is evolving quickly.
-We’ll talk with an infectious disease specialist about major new studies on masks, the effectiveness of vaccines, and how much immunity we get from prior COVID infections.
-And we’ll hear about the new treatments on the way, and take your questions.
+We'll talk with an infectious disease specialist about major studies that have come out recently.
+There are new findings on masks, the effectiveness of vaccines, and how much immunity we get from prior COVID infections.
+We'll talk about the newest research and treatments and we'll take your questions.

 Ask An Infectious Disease Specialist About the Newest Developments in COVID-19 Research